igoramadas/cloudflare-allowme/README.md

 ### How does it identify the client's IP and device details?

+The IP address comes from the following headers:

+- CF-Connecting-IP
+- True-Client-IP
+- X-Forwarded-For

-The IP address comes from the `X-Forwarded-For` header, unless you have set `$ALLOWME_SERVER_TRUSTPROXY` to "false".
-If there's no header, it simply gets the client IP from the TCP connection itself.
+If none of the headers above are present, it simply gets the client IP from the TCP connection itself.
+If you have set `$ALLOWME_SERVER_TRUSTPROXY` to "false", then it will ignore the headers altogether.

 The device details are taken from the `User-Agent` header by default.
 If you want to set a custom device name, please pass it via the `X-Device-Name` header.